ccoutant/dwarf-locations/chapter2-diffs.md

 the value from memory as the register may be used for other purposes.
-For the code region where the value is in a register, any change to the object value must be made in both the register and the memory so both regions of code will read the updated value.
+For the code region where the value is in a register, any change to the object value must be made in both the register and the memory so both regions of code will read the updated value.</span>

-When given multiple locations, a consumer can read the object’s value from any of those locations (since they all refer to storage that has the same value), but must write any changed value to all the locations.
+<span class="add">When given multiple locations, a consumer can read the object’s value
+from any of those locations (since they all refer to storage that has the same value), but must write any changed value to all the locations.</span>

 # Chapter 3: DWARF Expressions

-<span class="del">DWARF expressions describe how to compute a value or
-specify a location.
-They are expressed in terms of DWARF operations that operate on a stack of values.</span>
+DWARF expressions describe how to compute a value or specify a location.
+They are expressed in terms of DWARF operations that operate on a stack <span class="del">of values.</span>
+<span class="add">Each element on the stack may be
+either a value or a location.</span>

-<span class="del">A DWARF expression is encoded as a stream of operations,
-each consisting of an opcode followed by zero or more literal operands.
-The number of operands is implied by the opcode.</span>
+A DWARF expression is encoded as a stream of operations, each consisting of an opcode followed by zero or more literal operands.
+The number of operands is implied by the opcode.

 <span class="del">In addition to the
 general operations that are defined here, operations that are specific to location descriptions are defined in Section {locationdescriptions}.</span>

-<span class="add">DWARF expressions describe how to compute a value or specify a
-location.
-They are expressed in terms of DWARF operations that operate on a stack.
-Each element on the stack may be either a value or a location.</span>

-<span class="add">A DWARF expression is encoded as a stream of operations, each
-consisting of an opcode followed by zero or more literal operands.
-The number of operands is implied by the opcode.</span>

 <span class="add">The result of a DWARF expression is the value or location on the top
 of the stack after evaluating the operations.</span>